 In 1953, following his clerkship, he married Natalie (“Nan”) Cornell, whom he had met at Stanford, and the couple had a son and two daughters.
 Rehnquist went to work for a law firm in Phoenix, choosing that city for its climate, both meteorological and political.
 He followed advice that Justice Frankfurter had given him “that conservatives as well as liberals ought to get active on the political scene.”
 He became a Republican party official and an outspoken opponent of liberal legislative initiatives such as busing to achieve school integration.
 While campaigning for Republican presidential candidate Barry Goldwater in 1964, Rehnquist became friendly with Richard Kleindienst, another Phoenix attorney.
 Kleindienst was appointed deputy attorney general in Richard Nixon’s administration and arranged for Rehnquist to become assistant attorney general for the Justice Department’s Office of Legal Counsel.

-One of Rehnquist's principal functions in this job was to screen, along with Kleindienst and Attorney General John Mitchell, candidates for potential Supreme Court positions.
-When attempts to find a suitable candidate to replace retiring justice John Marshall Harlan had reached an impasse, Mitchell informed Rehnquist that they had settled on someone--Rehnquist himself.
+One of Rehnquist’s principal functions in this job was to screen, along with Kleindienst and Attorney General John Mitchell, candidates for potential Supreme Court positions.
+When attempts to find a suitable candidate to replace retiring justice John Marshall Harlan had reached an impasse, Mitchell informed Rehnquist that they had settled on someone–Rehnquist himself.
+He was nominated as an Associate Justice on October 21, 1971.
 Despite his relative youth (he was forty-seven), inexperience, and political views that diverged from those of many senators, his nomination was confirmed, 68-26, December 10, 1971.
 He joined the Court on January 7, 1972, the same day as Justice Lewis F. Powell, Jr.

 Rehnquist summarized his vision of the nation’s constitutional structure in a speech at the University of Texas a few years later: